Cache Mechanisms and the Memory Hierarchy

 $ getconf LEVEL1_DCACHE_LINESIZE

-64If you see 64, that is the standard 64-byte cache line.
-If you see 128, your CPU might be using larger cache lines (some server chips do this), and the alignment parameters later on will need to be adjusted accordingly.
+64If you see 64, that indicates a standard 64-byte cache line.
+If it is 128, your CPU likely uses larger cache lines (some server chips do this), and you will need to adjust the alignment parameters accordingly.

-Pitfall Warning If you find that the performance of a loop traversing an array is inexplicably poor, and the array size happens to be a power of two, it is very likely address conflict thrashing caused by direct mapping.
-A simple fix is to allocate a little extra padding for the array to break that "exact modulo collision" pattern.
-This type of problem is very stealthy in high-performance code because, from a code perspective, everything looks perfectly fine.
+Warning If you find that a loop iterating over an array performs inexplicably poorly, and the array size happens to be a power of two, it is likely due to address conflict thrashing caused by direct mapping.
+A simple fix is to allocate some extra padding for the array to disrupt that "perfect modulo conflict" pattern.
+These issues are very subtle in high-performance code because, from the code's perspective, everything looks perfectly fine.

-Things are still quite simple with a single core—data is either in the Cache or it is not.
+Things are still fairly simple on a single core — data is either in the cache or it isn't.
 But in a multi-core system, each core has its own L1 and L2.
-If core A modifies a cache line in its own Cache, and core B's Cache still holds the old data for the same address, would it not be a mess?
+If core A modifies a cache line in its own cache while core B still holds the old data for that same address, chaos would ensue.

-This is the problem that Cache Coherence Protocols solve.
+This is the problem that Cache Coherency Protocols solve.
 The most widely used protocol on x86 is MESI (ARM uses a variant called MOESI).
-MESI gets its name from the four states of a cache line:
+The name MESI comes from the four states of a cache line:

 - M (Modified): This data has been modified and differs from main memory.
-Currently, only this one core holds the latest version.
+Only this core currently holds the latest version.

-- E (Exclusive): This data is consistent with main memory, and only the current core holds a copy.
-If you want to modify it, you do not need to notify anyone.
+- E (Exclusive): This data matches main memory, and only the current core holds a copy.
+If you want to modify it, you don't need to notify anyone else.

-- S (Shared): This data is consistent with main memory, but multiple cores might hold copies.
-It can only be read, not written directly.
+- S (Shared): This data matches main memory, but multiple cores might hold copies.
+It can be read, but not written to directly.

 - I (Invalid): This cache line is invalid, effectively empty.

-Let us walk through a specific example.
+Let's walk through a specific example.
 Suppose core A and core B both read data from the same address.
-At this point, the cache lines in both cores are in the S state.
-Now core A wants to write to this address—it needs to first issue an "invalidate" broadcast, telling the other cores: "If you hold data for this address, invalidate it immediately."
-Core B receives the notification and changes its copy to the I state, while core A's copy transitions to the M state.
-Core A can then safely modify the data.
-If core B later wants to read this address, it finds itself in the I state, triggering a Cache Miss.
-It then fetches the latest data from core A via the bus (while writing it back to main memory), and the states on both sides transition to S or E depending on the situation.
+At this point, the cache lines on both cores are in the S state.
+Now core A wants to write to this address — it needs to first issue an "invalidate" broadcast, telling the other cores: "If you are holding data for this address, invalidate it immediately."
+Upon receiving this notification, core B changes its copy to the I state, while core A's copy transitions to the M state.
+After that, core A can safely modify the data.
+If core B then wants to read this address, it sees it is in the I state, triggering a Cache Miss.
+It then fetches the latest data from core A via the bus (and writes it back to main memory), and the states on both sides become S or E depending on the situation.

-This mechanism ensures that all cores always see consistent data, but it has a side effect—False Sharing.
-If two cores are each modifying different variables on the same cache line (for example, two ints right next to each other in a struct), they are logically independent.
-However, at the hardware level, they are contending for the same cache line, and the MESI protocol will continuously trigger invalidations and synchronizations, causing performance to plummet.
-This is a very classic problem in multi-threaded programming, and we will see how to use cache line alignment to avoid it later.
+This mechanism ensures that all cores always see consistent data, but it has a side effect — False Sharing.
+If two cores are modifying different variables that reside on the same cache line (for example, two ints packed tightly together in a struct), they are logically independent.
+However, at the hardware level, they are contending for the same cache line.
+The MESI protocol will constantly trigger invalidations and synchronizations, causing performance to plummet.
+This is a classic problem in multi-threaded programming, and we will see later how to use cache line alignment to avoid it.

-Pitfall Warning False sharing will never expose itself in single-threaded testing; it only manifests as performance degradation under high multi-threaded concurrency.
-Furthermore, the degree of degradation is proportional to the number of threads—the more threads, the more frequent the invalidation broadcasts on the bus.
-The standard way to investigate this type of problem is to use the
+Warning False sharing is completely invisible in single-threaded tests; it only manifests as performance degradation under high multi-threaded concurrency.
+Furthermore, the degradation is proportional to the number of threads — the more threads, the more frequent invalidate broadcasts on the bus.
+The standard way to investigate this is using the

 perftool to observe cache miss events (perf stat -e cache-misses,cache-references).
-If the cache miss count of the multi-threaded version spikes abnormally, false sharing is most likely the culprit.
+If the cache miss rate spikes abnormally in the multi-threaded version, false sharing is likely the culprit.

-Enough theory; let us get practical.
-The core of cache-friendly programming comes down to one sentence: make data access patterns align as closely as possible with how Cache works, which means maximizing spatial locality and temporal locality.
+Enough theory; let's get practical.
+The core of cache-friendly programming can be summed up in one sentence: Make data access patterns align with how the Cache works, which means maximizing spatial locality and temporal locality.

 Row-Major vs. Column-Major Traversal

 The most classic example is traversing a two-dimensional array.
-In C, two-dimensional arrays are stored in row-major order, meaning matrix[0][0], matrix[0][1], matrix[0][2], and so on are contiguous in memory.
-If we traverse by row, the access order matches the memory layout, maximizing Cache's spatial locality.
-If we traverse by column, each access skips an entire row, most likely requiring a new cache line load every time.
+In C, two-dimensional arrays are stored in row-major order, meaning matrix[0][0], matrix[0][1], matrix[0][2], etc., are contiguous in memory.
+If we traverse by row, the access order matches the memory layout, maximizing spatial locality.
+If we traverse by column, we skip an entire row with each access, which means we likely need to reload the cache line every time.

 #define kRows 1024